 - Our second visit (2019) was for 3 weeks, and our budget was a bit more flexible, but still not huge.

-- And on our most recent trip (2023), we had 3 weeks and a more generous Japan travel budget.
+- On our most recent trip (2023), we had 3 weeks and a more generous Japan travel budget.
 We also had our toddler with us, meaning we made choices with her in mind, which alters our budget a bit.

 Want to save time and energy on planning?